Emma-CH/PreVEAB/README.md

     CAAAAACTTCCTGGAAATGACAACAGCACGGCAACGCTGTGCCTTGGGCA...

-Note: 1) Please be very careful about the starting codons, and guarantee that the sequence states from "QNL...".
+Note: 1) Please be very careful about the starting codons, and guarantee that the sequence starts from "QNL...".
 2) Please be aware that if any allele state is missing or its enrichment ecore is not recorded in file "ES_EggStrains", the analysis will be terminated immediately.
-3) The corresponding alleles file will be generated from "extract_allele.pl".
+3) The corresponding alleles file will be generated using "extract_allele.pl".

 ### Output files